-Gun emplacement guided tours: A guided walking tour of the historic gun emplacements and other historic sites are offered on Wednesdays, Saturdays and Sundays, 10:30 a.m., Learn about Fort operations and history.
-See projectile lifts and sliding targets in action.
+Gun emplacement guided tours: A guided walking tour of the historic gun emplacements and other historic sites are offered on Wednesdays, Saturdays and Sundays at 3:30 p.m.
+Learn about Fort operations and what life was like for the soldiers.
 The tour lasts approximately 1 ½ to 2 hours.
 A donation of $2 - $5 is suggested for tours.
 Tours begin the Friday before Memorial Day through Labor Day.

 Hospital guided tours: Step back in time as you take a guided tour of a 1905 military hospital.
 Hear about the incredible history of this beautiful building that was awarded the Mary P. Johnson award for Historic Preservation in 2012.
-Tours are offered on Wednesdays, Saturdays and Sundays, 2 p.m., May 15 to Sept.
-7. Donations are appreciated for all tours.
+Tours are offered on Saturdays and Sundays at 11:30 a.m.
+Donations are appreciated for all tours.
 Tours begin the Friday before Memorial Day through Labor Day.